benjy2976/vuex-model-store-generator/README.md

 import Producto from './models.js'

 Producto.show(1)
-//this code create a request to the server an return a request to the objet whit the id Nr 1
+//this code create a request to the server an return a request to the object with the id Nr 1
 ```

 if you are using Vuex you can create the storeDefault